Zuehlke/windev-example/README.md

 ##Boilerplate and mechanics

 The windev cookbook is used as a library cookbook.
 The main cookbook in this example is called vm.
-Dependencies are pulled via berkshelf and the vm cookbook has a rudimentary gem installation recipe that leverages bundler.
+Dependencies are pulled via berkshelf and are vendored, not installed globally.

+The vm cookbook has a rudimentary gem installation recipe for illustration purposes.

 Chef is used in chef-zero mode and the scripts/client.rb contains the necessary configuration.
 Also to make sure that nothing interferes with the process the environment is explicitly set in scripts/env.cm (in this example only PATH).

-scripts/chef-chek.cmd is a bit of dos batch code to check that chef is present and attempt to install if not.
+scripts/chef-check.cmd is a bit of dos batch code to check that chef is present and attempt to install if not.
 Minimizes the installation instructions to "copy the ChefDK installer to the software/ subrdirectory and run".

 All of this makes wrapping the Chef invocation in dos batch code necessary, which is what chef.cmd does.

+The trick with SUBST (substituting a drive letter for the working path of the scripts) is useful when running said script as a provisioning step in a Vagrant configuration (where the network share is not otherwise accessible from DOS).

 ##The gems recipe